aruniyengar/storage-manager/README.md

 ~~~

 ###Determining Data Store Performance with a Workload Generator
 The UDSM also includes a workload generator which is used to measure and compare the performance of different data stores.
 The performance of different data stores can be compared using the specified workload.
-The following can be used to determine the performance of datastor:
+The following can be used to determine the performance of "datastore":
 ~~~ java
 import com.ibm.storage.storagemanager.performancetester.PerformanceTester;
         PerformanceTester pt = new PerformanceTester(configFile);